afazal/Team_Kilo_MSR_Project/README.md

 * #### Process

 The baseline approach made use of the same coding scripts and focused on the same steps as used by the authors of the Paper.
 The data used in the baseline approach was a similar type of data that our team extracted separately.
 The enhacement process focuces on a different aspect of the baseline approach.
-Here we have employed the use of our own data analysis script, which works on randomly generated "Several Contributors List" data instead of a systematically built "All contributors List" as was used by the authors of the paper.
+Here we have employed the use of our own data analysis script, which works on randomly sampled "Repository" data which we then use to extract contributors list instead of a systematically built "All contributors List" as was used by the authors of the paper.

 * #### Data